Happy Christmas

 Past the clock tower to the supermarket

-Neighbours wonder - How do you manage
+Neighbours wonder - How

 On your own with your precious gift,